resources

 Board Policy

-1. Leaves of absence for military service shall be granted to employees who are ordered to active duty with the Armed Forces of the United States.
+1. Leaves of absence for military service or military stipend shall be granted to employees who are ordered to active duty with the Armed Forces of the United States.

 2. The Board authorizes the Superintendent and District Administration to develop administrative regulations consistent with this policy, subject to review and approval by the Board.